GU-ANLY-521/2023-assignment-04-FlynnFlag/matcher/readme.md

 ## Parameters
 There are four parameters in this package.
 1. The path of the file input
 2. The algorithmn used for calculate the similarity score.
 There are four candidate algorithmns: Exact Match, Jaccard Similarity,Levenshtein and Nearest Neighbors, you should input.
-The options are [`ExactMatch`, `Jaccard`, `Levenshtein`, `tfidf`]
+The options are [`ExactMatch`, `Jaccard`, `Levenshtein`, `tfidf`,`Soundex`]
 3. The threshold for each algorithmn.
 It should be a number
 4. Whether to print the evaluation.